Yowani Choctaw: Relocation

 President James K. Polk in 1844 granted permission to both members of the Ridge Party and the Old Settlers of the Cherokee, who had political differences with the Cherokee Nation, to relocate from Indian Territory to East Texas.
-The community was named by John Adair Bell, a Cherokee signer of the Treaty of New Echota.
 More Yowani Choctaw, led by Atahobia's grandson Archibald Thompson and Jeremiah Jones, the grandson of Choctaw Chief Samuel "Nashoba" Jones, relocated to the East Texas before 1850.
 These were followed by McIntosh Creek Indians, led by brothers William and Thomas Berryhill, also before 1850.